joaopoeta/Developing_Data_Products/README.md

-# Developing Data Products
+## Developing Data Products

+# Resume
-Resume: this is a project to create a simple App with the following characteristics:
+this is a project to create a simple App with the following characteristics:

+# Where can you find this application?

+# Read more about this application
+I published in RPUBS a presentation with the R-Studio Presenter about this application.
+The link is:

+# Details

 1. The application generates a sample of random numbers based on a normal distribution.
 The sample size can vary between 3 and 30 points in two-dimensional space and the user can make this change freely.